MeditatorE/Mutation-testing/README.md

        git clone https://github.com/MeditatorE/Mutation-testing
        cd Mutation-testing

-2. You need to modify the path in h in the file test.sh and the mutant file calculater.cpp, and then
+2. You need to modify the path in the file test.sh and the every mutant file calculater.cpp, and then

        sh test.sh